David is joint owner of Finish Line Furnishings, a small family business in Northampton, UK, which makes homeware out of pre-loved items.

 With the screws undone and the strings removed, we then managed to lever the frame out via the top of the piano.
 We then stood the piano back up and did the relatively quick jobs of removing the remains of the keyboard and pedal mechanism.
 We then had a piano ready to be cleaned up and converted.

-Cleaning Up the Piano
+Step 4: Clean Up the Piano

 Before anything could be added or repurposed, the piano needed cleaning up.
 Some of the interior was a bad state from where the iron frame had been attached, and there was many years of dust, dirt, and random objects that had built up inside over its long life.